 Nicole Erwin – Executive Director

-Nicole holds a BA in Music from the University of Denver and a Masters in E commerce Management.
-She sings with the Symphony Mastersingers and The Greater SA Chamber Choir, and is a private voice instructor at Performing Arts SA (PASA).
-Nicole has appeared on stage locally with the Woodlawn, Playhouse, and Cameo theaters, with PASA, and out-of-state with Opera Colorado.
+Nicole holds a BA in Music from the University of Denver and MBA in Ecommerce Management.
+She has performed with Opera Colorado and the Symphony Mastersingers.
+Nicole has appeared on stage locally with the Woodlawn, The Playhouse and The Cameo.

 William Razavi – Artistic Director